Hbretonniere/interactive_plots/tutorials/basics.md

 plt.scatter(np.random.uniform(0, 10, 10), np.random.uniform(0, 10, 10));
 ```

 With the plot above, you should be able to have a **first interaction**, like **zooming**, (by drawing a zooming arena using the square button below the figure).
-You can also see that the **current position** of the mouse is printed in the botton right corner.
+You can also see that the **current position** of the mouse is printed in the bottom right corner.

-Ok that's nice, but we want more interactive plots, in the sense where you can link clicks on the plot to predetrmined actions.
+Ok that's nice, but we want more interactive plots, in the sense where you can link clicks on the plot to predetermined actions.

 ## Define a clicking interaction function
 Let's understand a bit how the event class work.
 First we define the **action we want to do when we click on the plot** : it's the `do_smthg_when_I_click` function.
-It takes in argument a single argument, called `event`. event is a matplotlib class, which will store information about your mouse, like it position, the clicks, etc. Look inside the function.
+It takes in argument a single argument, called `event`. `event` is a matplotlib class, which will store information about your mouse, like its position, the clicks, etc. Look inside the function.
 It has two interesting attributes : `xdata` and `ydata`.
 It's the **position of the mouse**, in graphic coordinates.
 Because matplotlib does not support interactive printing, I just *print* the clicked coordinates as the title of the figure. (`:.2f` is just here to limit the number of decimals)

 ```python